 Substituting nuts and other healthy fats for carbs can help lower blood sugar.
 Nuts generally have very low GI scores.

-Want another reason to snack on nuts?
-Older research has shown the people who eat nuts regularly have less risk of developing diabetes.
+Want another reason to snack on nuts? has shown the people who eat nuts regularly have less risk of developing diabetes.

 Beans are among nature’s most nutritious foods.